"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - once a day on days 2 and 3

-You should take LY3143921 hydrate at the same time each day.
+You should take LY3143921 hydrate at the same time or times each day.
 Swallow your tablets whole with water.
-You should take the capsules on an empty stomach.
-So don’t eat anything 3 hours before and 2 hours after you take the capsules.

 You stay in hospital for between 1 and 3 nights for your first 1 to 3 doses of LY3143921 hydrate.
 The trial team monitor you closely and you have frequent blood tests, as described in the first dose for part 1.